chenannchi/DressUp/README.md

 # DressUp
 ## **About**

-DressUp is a application that can help users to collect the information about the fashion items, and save them into their collections.
-They can even save the fashion items that other people added in this application.
+DressUp is an application that can help users to collect the information about fashion items and save them into their collections.
+They can even save these items that other people added in this application.

 The reason why I built this application is because it's been getting colder recently.
 It means it's time to buy some new clothes!
-Come use this app to help you save the information about the items that you are interested in.
+Come use this app to help you save the information about items that you are interested!

 ## **Getting Started**
 - Planning materials: